bchoi12/birdtown/README.md

 birdtown is an experiment to connect friends through accessible, real-time multiplayer by leveraging new features from modern web browsers.

 Key features include
- * Native WebGL support for 3D graphics with minimal load times
+ * WebGPU for 3D graphics with minimal load times
- * WebRTC for peer-to-peer netcode that can reliably support fast-paced gameplay and smooth out small network hiccups
+ * WebRTC for low cost peer-to-peer netcode that can reliably support fast-paced cross-platform gameplay
- * Spatial audio nodes (and WebRTC) for integrated proximity voice chat
+ * HTML5 spatial audio nodes (and WebRTC) for integrated proximity voice chat

 ## Status